 Planning Concept

 Self-contained and Balanced Development

 The objectives of the new town development are to (i) establish self-contained communities with the provision of residential developments, job opportunities for local employment and a wide range of community facilities including education, medical, leisure and recreational facilities, etc; and (ii) provide a balanced development with both public and private housing developments for different income groups.

 Three Main Development Areas

-Right from the early stage of planning of the New Town, the Government identified three development nodes, Tsuen Wan, Kwai Chung and Tsing Yi.
-Local social and economic activities focus around key MTR stations in these three areas: namely Tsuen Wan Station of Tseun Wan Line and Tsuen Wan West Station of West Rail in Tsuen Wan, Kwai Fong Station and Kwai Hing Station of Tsuen Wan Line in Kwai Chung, and Tsing Yi Station of Tung Chung Line and Airport Express Line (Figure 6).
-High-rise commercial and residential developments, as well as major community facilities such as public transport interchanges, shopping malls, and Government and community facilities are planned around the MTR stations supported by convenient and well-integrated pedestrian network.
-Platforms were formed through excavation of hill slopes in Shing Mun Valley, Chung Kwai Chung and Ha Kwai Chung to the north and east of the development nodes for public housing development such as Shek Wai Kok Estate, Kwai Shing Estate, Shek Lei Estate, Shek Yam Estate and Lai King Estate.
-Through the "Comprehensive Development Area" ("CDA") zone in all five OZPs, large-scale factories and heavy industrial installations at the fringe of the town centre such as cotton mills and oil depots (having operated since the early stage of New Town) have been redeveloped into residential developments such as Belvedere Garden, The Summit Terrace, Riviera Garden, Villa Esplanada and Bellagio.
-However, the traditional industrial areas with active industrial activities. in Tsuen Wan East and Tai Lin Pai Road are still the major employment nodes in the New Town providing job opportunities to the residents nearby.
+Right from the early stage of planning of the New Town, the Government identified three development nodes - Tsuen Wan, Kwai Chung and Tsing Yi.
+Local social and economic activities focus around key MTR stations in these three areas: namely Tsuen Wan Station of Tsuen Wan Line and Tsuen Wan West Station of Tuen Ma Line in Tsuen Wan, Kwai Fong Station and Kwai Hing Station of Tsuen Wan Line in Kwai Chung, and Tsing Yi Station of Tung Chung Line and Airport Express Line (Figure 6).
+High-rise commercial and residential developments, as well as major community facilities such as public transport interchanges, shopping malls, and Government and community facilities are planned around the MTR stations supported by convenient and well-integrated pedestrian networks.
+Platforms were formed through excavation of hill slopes in Shing Mun Valley, Chung Kwai Chung and Ha Kwai Chung to the north and east of the development nodes for public housing developments such as Shek Wai Kok Estate, Kwai Shing Estate, Shek Lei Estate, Shek Yam Estate and Lai King Estate.
+Through the "Comprehensive Development Area" ("CDA") zone on all five OZPs, large-scale factories and heavy industrial installations at the fringe of the town centre such as cotton mills and oil depots (having operated since the early stage of New Town) have been redeveloped into residential developments such as Belvedere Garden, The Summit Terrace, Riviera Garden, Villa Esplanada and Bellagio.
+However, the traditional industrial areas with active industrial activities and emerging uses such as office and data centre in Chai Wan Kok, Castle Peak Road/ Wo Yi Hop Road and Kwai Chung Road are still the major employment nodes in the New Town providing job opportunities for the residents nearby.

 Figure 6: Three development nodes at Key Mass Transit Railway Stations Making Use of Natural Resources Natural hillslopes along the periphery of Tsuen Wan, Tsuen Wan West and Kwai Chung define the outer limit of the New Town for conservation of areas with prominent, scenic and high value landscape features.
-For developments in Tsing Yi, the mountain in the central part of the island provides a physical barrier separating the oil depots in the south and west of Tsing Yi from residential developments in the northeast (Figure 7).
+For developments in Tsing Yi, the mountain in the central part of the island provides a natural separation to the oil depots in the south and west of Tsing Yi from residential developments in the northeast (Figure 7).
 With the advantage adjoining deep sea water, both sides of Rambler Channel are used for container terminals and port back-up uses while the northwestern and southern parts of Tsing Yi are used for special industries such as oil depots and ship repairing.

 Figure 7: Conceptual Land-use Plan

 Urban Fringe and Housing Variety

 Tsuen Wan West located at the western part of Tsuen Wan district is an urban fringe area.
 Medium and high-density residential developments are developed around the sub-urban core in Sham Tseng while the remaining areas such as Ting Kau are occupied by low-rise and low-density housing developments.
-Village type development, including villages re-sited to make way for New Town and MTR development, and their village expansion areas, can be found in the smaller platforms formed on the hillslopes at the northern part of Tsuen Wan.
+Village type development, including villages re-sited to make way for New Town and MTR development, and their village expansion areas, can be found in the smaller platforms formed on the hillslopes in the northern part of Tsuen Wan.